Ways To Give

 Seeking to make a positive impact on community health and wellness for the benefit of current residents and future generations, the Foundation offers Heart of the Community Health and Wellness Grants to deserving recipients on an annual basis.
 You may designate your gift be applied to the grant program.

 In an effort to support the future of health care, the Foundation created a scholarship program that is awarded annually to deserving students who are pursuing an education in health care.
 You may designate your gift be applied to the Heart of Tomorrow Scholarship program.

 On occasion, the Foundation will support special projects at Sanford Canton-Inwood Medical Center.
-For example, the Foundation is currently supporting the development of the Hiawatha Healing Garden.
+For example, the Foundation is currently supporting the purchase of Osteoporosis Equipment.
 You may earmark your donation to be applied to the project in general or you may donate for a specific portion of the project.